 Compensation: This is an Unpaid/Volunteer internship

-To Apply: Please a send cover letter and resume to Jon Scoones at firstname.lastname@example.org or by filling out our volunteer application.
+To Apply: Please a send cover letter and resume to Jon Scoones at firstname.lastname@example.org or by filling out our internship application.